Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written by native speakers of Bengali, Mandarin (Taiwanese using traditional characters, mainland using simplified characters), Greek, Korean, and Turkish.
 All examples were checked by another native speaker of the language.
 Many examples were written by first thinking of a culturally-specific item, then brainstorming physical properties of that item that could be incorporated into a PIQA-style example. \hangindent=0.5cm \hangafter=1 \textbf{Group 0051: Uyghur} (\texttt{uig\_arab}: 132 examples)

 \hangindent=0cm Manually written by a native speaker of Uyghur, with each example proofread by five native speakers and using a Uyghur spell-checker.
-Examples were inspired by Uyghur literary materials, including cultural and traditional texts, proverbs and sayings, folklore collections, and instructional manuals. \hangindent=0.5cm \hangafter=1 \textbf{Group 0052: Urdu} (\texttt{urd\_arab}: 96 examples)
+Examples were inspired by Uyghur literary materials, including cultural and traditional texts, proverbs and sayings, folklore collections, and instructional manuals. \hangindent=0.5cm \hangafter=1 \textbf{Group 0053: Bengali} (\texttt{ben\_latn}: 100 examples)

-\hangindent=0cm Manually written by a native speaker of Urdu, covering domains such as cooking, religion, weather, science, and household activities.
-Examples were designed to cover regional cuisine, local household items, and local daily practices.
-LLMs were used to brainstorm ideas, but not to generate final examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0053: Bengali} (\texttt{ben\_latn}: 100 examples)

 \hangindent=0cm Manually written by a native Bengali speaker using ``Banglish'', or Bengali language written in Latin script, often used by Bengali speakers in online settings and informal communication.
 Examples cover culturally-specific topics such as Bengali religious festivals and practices, traditional foods and cooking, household objects and tools, traditional games and activities, seasonal practices and nature, and folk traditions and customs.
 ChatGPT was used to brainstorm additional cultural topics, but not to generate examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0055: Estonian} (\texttt{ekk\_latn}: 100 examples)